defunkt/cijoe/README.md

 Tip: your repo's `HEAD` will point to the commit used to run the build.
 Pull any metadata you want out of that scro.

+** WARNING ** Do not run this against a git repo that has unpushed commits, as this will do a hard reset against the github remote and wipe out unpushed changes.

 Other Branches
 ----------------------